-How does Heat Recovery Ventilation work?
+How Does Heat Recovery Ventilation Work?

 At the same time, fresh air is drawn from outside into the system, collecting up to 90% of the heat from the extracted air as it passes over the heat exchange cell.
-This fresh, filtered and tempered air is then supplied into the living room areas of the home, the bedrooms, living and dining areas.
+This fresh, filtered and tempered air is then supplied into the living room areas of the home, the bedrooms and dining areas.